the developing world, the delivery of public services is sometimes irregular

 practicum will explore causes and consequences of unpredictable and

-This 3-credit course will explore the political economy of urban public service provision in Bangalore, India to address questions related to access, equity and quality of public service delivery.
+This 3-credit course will explore the political economy of urban public service provision in Mysore, India to address questions related to access, equity and quality of public service delivery.
 Students will have the opportunity to work with a client to help address questions related to the delivery of a specific public service (e.g. water or education).

 This work will involve:

 Developing an understanding of the local context, policies, challenges and concerns related to the delivery of a public service;

 Exploring research-evidence on international best practices related to service delivery;

 Developing a framework for addressing local challenges; and

 Working with the client toward a useful deliverable to assist them in their work.

 This course provides students with two unique opportunities: One, students will get firsthand experience working on urban development topics.
 Two, students will be exploring various elements related to service delivery.
 These include: resources and budgets, information-flows, decision-making processes, service delivery mechanisms, and accountability for service provision.